 Parent Surveys – Telephone or online surveys are developed to be answered by parents of the original focus group of children.
 Through these surveys, parents are asked what specifically they think their child would rather see in the snake or the panda.
 Again, survey data analysis reveals if indeed a redesign would work or fail.
 For example, if too many parents simply stated, “Children are afraid of snakes no matter what,” perhaps the snake should be dropped from the Pillow Pet product line.
 The production cost of the scary snake is dropped and the designers can focus on what children like best based on parental input.
 These surveys, once analyzed, reveal quantitative facts based on numerical data and show what parents will buy their children based on known likes and what they will avoid.

 Suggestive Analysis – This type of analysis helps to determine not just what’s available, but what a focus group would like to see available.
 If surveys or questionnaires revealed an elephant was missing from the Pillow Pet line via suggestions by a panel, this product could be introduced.
 These surveys are easily designed to simply explain what the Pillow Pet is and does, likes and dislikes and the ever important—what would you like to see different question.
 Again via analysis, the appropriate product line could be produced.
-In this quantitative method, the number of people asking for an Pillow Pet elephant would be overwhelming, making it a perfect new product line choice.
+In this quantitative method, the number of people asking for a Pillow Pet elephant would be overwhelming, making it a perfect new product line choice.

 Analyzing the Data

 In the above examples of quantitative research methods, one can see that almost any type of focus group, questionnaire or survey can be utilized to “fix” the problem.
 These methods show actual number results, meaning the project can focus on how many to produce and which kind will sell best.
 What can make the quantitative method fail is not analyzing the data and using the results to ensure the product will indeed sell.
 Project leaders and teams can be successful with quality and improvements if they first focus on the why (or the reason of what’s wrong) and by using qualitative methods of research to gain factual figures on what will work and what won’t before a product goes to market.